Jacob-Banks/group-3/README.md

 # User Story

-As a busy dog-owner, I want an easy way to solicit grooming services so that I kn
+As a busy dog-owner, I want an easy way to set up grooming appointments for them so that they're looking and feeling their best.

 # Technologies Used